Finale: Perfect Layout PluginThe Perfect Layout plugin optimizes the page layout in the score and all parts of a Finale document with one click.

 - Moves an expression that is assigned to "All Layers" to another layer if layer 1 is invisible.
 Otherwise Finale doesn't do a correct vertical alignment. (m.58)

-- Slurs at line breaks which end with high notes will be re-aligned, for example when a run with a slur ends on the next system (This feature is implemented, but doesn't work yet because of a JW Lua bug which currently can't handle break offsets of default slurs).
+- Slurs at line breaks which end with high notes will be re-aligned, for example when a run with a slur ends on the next system (This feature is implemented, but only works on manually adjusted slurs because of a JW Lua bug). (m.14)

 3.)
 Multi-Measure Rests